-As a healthcare professional dedicated to providing the highest quality care and services, Junior year students are expected to attend the Scroll Ceremony in the LBJSC Ballroom.
+As a healthcare professional dedicated to providing the highest quality care and services, year one (1) RC students are expected to attend the Scroll Ceremony hosted by the College of Health Professions.
 Business attire is required.

 OATH,

 I solemnly pledge that I will: